cncf/clomonitor/docs/dev.md

 cargo build
 ```

-Even if you don't plan to do any work on the frontend, you will need to build it once if you want to interact with the CloMonitor backend from the browser.
+Even if you don't plan to do any work on the frontend, you will need to build it once if you want to interact with the CLOMonitor backend from the browser.
 To do this, you will have to install [yarn](https://yarnpkg.com/getting-started/install).
 Once you have it installed, you can build the frontend application this way:

 ```sh
 cd web && yarn install